 Inability to Replace the Master Servicer Could Affect Collections and Recoveries on the Mortgages.
 The structure of the master servicing fee and master servicer surveillance fee payable by the FREMF Trust to the master servicer of the Mortgages might affect the ability of the trustee of the FREMF Trust ability to find a replacement master servicer.
-Although the trustee is required to replace the master servicer if the master servicing fee and master servicer surveillance fee are insufficient) or unable (including, for example, because the trustee does not have the computer systems required to service mortgage loans), it may be necessary to appoint a replacement master servicer.
-Because the master servicing fee and master service the master servicer at a time when the balance of each Mortgage, it may be difficult to replace the fees may be insufficient to cover the costs associated with servicing the Mortgages and/or related REO properties remaining in the Mortgage pool.
+Although the trustee is required to replace the master servicer if the master servicer is terminated or resigns, if the trustee is unwilling (including, for example, because the master servicing fee and master servicer surveillance fee are insufficient) or unable (including, for example, because the trustee does not have the computer systems required to service mortgage loans), it may be necessary to appoint a replacement master servicer.
+Because the master servicing fee and master servicer surveillance fee are structured as a percentage of the stated principal balance of each Mortgage, it may be difficult to replace the master servicer at a time when the balance of the Mortgages has been significantly reduced because the fees may be insufficient to cover the costs associated with servicing the Mortgages and/or related REO properties remaining in the Mortgage pool.
 The performance of the Mortgages may be negatively impacted, beyond the expected transition period during a servicing transfer, if a replacement master servicer is not retained within a reasonable amount of time.